Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

 If all is setup correctly, 5 replicas will be created based on the number of messages we generated into the topic, there are various ways to verify this:
 - You can run the Azure CLI command used in [previous step](#3-run-an-end-to-end-test-and-generate-a-load-of-messages) to list the names of replicas.
-- You can verify this from Container Apps “Console” tab you will see those replicas in the drop-down list
+- You can verify this from Container Apps `Console` tab you will see those replicas in the drop-down list
 ![replica-console](../../assets/images/09-aca-autoscale-keda/replica-console.png)

 **Note about KEDA Scale In:**